Continue reading on DataGuidance with:

 1. Governing Texts

 The Republic of South Africa has taken significant steps to implement laws and regulations relating to the protection of data and personal information.
-The COVID-19 pandemic has emphasised the need for laws that regulate the proliferation of data and personal information that have resulted from the utilisation of digital services.
-The Republic of South Africa has seen its first specific data protection law come into effect on 1 July 2021, joining the rest of the world in protecting the right to privacy in this digital age of the Fourth Industrial Revolution.
+The Republic of South Africa's first specific data protection law came into effect on July 1, 2021, joining the rest of the world in protecting the right to privacy in this digital age of the Fourth Industrial Revolution.

 1.1.
 Key acts, regulations, directives, bills

-The Protection of Personal Information Act, 2013 (Act 4 of 2013) ('POPIA') was promulgated into law on 26 November 2013, following the President's signature.
-With the exception of Section 58, of POPIA became fully enforceable on 1 July 2021.
-Section 58, however, was staggered until 1 February 2022 before it became enforceable.
+The Protection of Personal Information Act, 2013 (Act 4 of 2013) ('POPIA') was promulgated into law on November 26, 2013, following the President's signature.
+With the exception of Section 58, POPIA became fully enforceable on July 1, 2021.
+Section 58, however, was staggered until February 1, 2022, before it became enforceable.
 POPIA is wide in its application and impacts all persons processing personal information within the country (or using means from within the country).
+It also protects the personal information of juristic persons.

-Data privacy must also be considered from the perspective of consumer protection law as the Consumer Protection Act, 2008 ('CPA') which was enacted in 2011 and applies to the direct marketing of goods as well as services to consumers telephonically.
-The provisions under the CPA on direct marketing and unsolicited communications may seemingly overlap with the provisions of POPIA, however, POPIA applies to the specific instance of unsolicited electronic communications.
+Data privacy must also be considered from the perspective of consumer protection law under the Consumer Protection Act, 2008 ('CPA') which was enacted in 2011 and applies to the direct marketing of goods as well as services to consumers telephonically.
+The provisions under the CPA on direct marketing and unsolicited communications may overlap with the provisions of POPIA, however, POPIA is clear in specifically prescribing rules relating to unsolicited electronic communications while its general provisions apply to the personal information processed in connection with direct marketing and unsolicited communications falling within the ambit of the CPA.

-On 26 May 2021, President Ramaphosa signed the Cybercrimes Bill into an Act of Parliament and a law of the Republic of South Africa as the Cybercrimes Act No. 19 of 2020 ('Cybercrimes Act').
-The Cybercrimes Act became enforceable on 1 December 2021 and aims to both create new offences that, for example, criminalise the theft and interference of data, while also modernising existing criminal offences to cater for the particular nature with which many cybercrimes are committed.
+On May 26, 2021, President Ramaphosa signed the Cybercrimes Bill into an Act of Parliament and a law of the Republic of South Africa as the Cybercrimes Act No. 19 of 2020 ('Cybercrimes Act').
+The Cybercrimes Act became enforceable on December 1, 2021, and aims to both create new offenses that, for example, criminalize the theft and interference of data, while also modernizing existing criminal offenses to cater for the particular nature with which many cybercrimes are committed.
 The objectives of the Cybercrimes Act are therefore to:

-- create offences and impose sanctions that relate to cybercrime;
+• create offenses and impose sanctions that relate to cybercrime;

-- further regulate law enforcement's jurisdiction over cybercrime by granting extensive powers to investigate, search, access and seize articles used in committing an offence, such as computers, databases or networks, etc.
+• further regulate law enforcement's jurisdiction over cybercrime by granting extensive powers to investigate, search, access, and seize articles used in committing an offense, such as computers, databases, networks, etc.

-The Promotion of Access to Information Act 2 of 2000 ('PAIA') regulates the access to information and it enables people to gain access to information held by both public and private bodies.
-In terms of PAIA, an IO ('IO') must be appointed within an organisation to manage the requirements to access information held by that organisation.
+The Promotion of Access to Information Act 2 of 2000 ('PAIA') regulates access to information and it enables people to gain access to information held by both public and private bodies.
+In terms of PAIA, an Information Officer ('IO') must be appointed within an organization to manage the requirements to access information held by that organization.
 IOs are appointed automatically by virtue of their position within a private or public entity.
-However, the advent of POPIA has now expanded the role of an IO, meaning the role of an IO within an organisation is now not only governed by the provisions of PAIA, but also by POPIA.
+However, the advent of POPIA has now expanded the role of an IO, meaning the role of an IO within an organization is now not only governed by the provisions of PAIA but also by POPIA.

 1.2.
 Guidelines